 In the centuries leading up to the Victorian era, the rude brevity of human life was accepted—even advertised—in popular culture, as evidenced by this so-called "death's head" ring from 1677.
 It's a piece of memento mori jewelry, which borrows its name from a Latin phrase meaning "remember your death."
 It was widely prevalent during the 1600s and 1700s, and usually contained fatalistic symbols like skulls, coffins, or grim reapers.
-This particular ring was commemorative—the interior is inscribed "In mem of Eliz Emont 10 May 77"—and it's wrought in 18K gold.
-It's a US size 8, and we don't recommend getting it re-sized.
+This particular ring was commemorative—the interior is inscribed "In mem of Eliz Emont 10 May 77".